Classification of one dimensional dynamical systems by countable structures: Definitions and notations

 \section{Definitions and notations}

+Let us define some standard notions from descriptive set theory (see e.g. \cite{Kechris}).
 A \emph{Polish space} is a separable completely metrizable topological space.
-Recall that a \emph{standard Borel space} is a measurable space $(X, \mathcal S)$ such that there is a Polish topology $\tau$ on $X$ for which the family $(X,\tau)$ of Borel subsets is equal to $\mathcal S$.
+Recall that a \emph{standard Borel space} is a measurable space $(X, \mathcal S)$ such that there is a Polish topology $\tau$ on $X$ for which the family of Borel subsets of $(X,\tau)$ is equal to $\mathcal S$.
 In order to compare the complexities of equivalence relations we use the notion of Borel reducibility.

-\begin{definition} Suppose that $X$ and $Y$ are sets and let $E$, $F$ are equivalence relations on $X$ and $Y$ respectively.
+\begin{definition} Suppose that $X$ and $Y$ are sets and let $E$, $F$ be equivalence relations on $X$ and $Y$ respectively.
 We say that $E$ is \emph{reducible} to $F$, and we denote this by $E\leq F$, if there exists a mapping $f\colon X\to Y$ such that

 for every $x, x'\in X$.
-The function $f$ is called a \emph{reduction} of $E$ into $F$.
+The mapping $f$ is called a \emph{reduction} of $E$ into $F$.
 If the sets $X$ and $Y$ are endowed with Polish topologies (or standard Borel structures), we say that $E$ is \emph{Borel reducible} to $F$, and we write $E\leq_B F$, if there is a reduction $f\colon X\to Y$ of $E$ into $F$ which is Borel measurable.
 We say that $E$ is \emph{Borel bireducible} to $F$, and we write $E \sim_B F$, if $E$ is Borel reducible to $F$ and $F$ is Borel reducible to $E$. \end{definition} In a similar fashion we define being \emph{continuously reducible} if in addition $X$ and $Y$ are Polish spaces and $f$ is continuous.

-In the whole paper we set $I=[0,1]$ and denote the closure operator by $\Cl$.
+In the whole paper we set $\mathbb N$ for all positive integers, $I=[0,1]$ and we denote the closure operator by $\Cl$.
 For a separable metric space $X$ we denote by $\mathcal K(X)$ the hyperspace of all compacta in $X$ with the Hausdorff distance $d_H$ and the corresponding Vietoris topology.
-The space $C(X)$ is the space of all continuous functions of $X$ into itself.
+If $X$ is a Polish space $\mathcal K(X)$ is known to be Polish.
+For compact metric spaces $X, Y$ we consider the space $C(X, Y)$ of all continuous mappings of $X$ into $Y$ with the supremum metric.
+In this way we get a Polish space.
+Especially the collection of all continuous selfmaps of $X$ is denoted shortly by $C(X)$.
+We also denote by $\Inj(X, Y)$ the collection of all embeddings of $X$ into $Y$ and by $\mathcal H(X)$ the collection of all homeomorphisms of $X$.
+These are again known to be Polish spaces.